This article describes dozens of koi diseases as well as the most appropriate treatments. The sooner you can diagnose, the sooner you can treat.

 Its probably not surprise but for a koi, life can be full of peril.
 The fish in an outdoor pond are subject to not only birds of prey and raccoon but to things you often can’t see that live in your water and infect your fish.

 Fortunately, there is a great deal of information on koi diseases and an equal amount of treatments but the most important thing is being informed on those diseases.
-The more you know about koi maladies the better you can treat them.
+The more you know about diseases of koi, the better you can treat them.

-One of the most common diseases found in Koi is Ich.
+One of the most common diseases found in Koi is Ich (aka; White Spot disease).
 It is a protozoan that begins its growth in the pond and later attaches to the gills of the Koi as it matures.

 Tropical fish specialists frequently deal with Ich.
 It can, however, also infect cold water fish.
 They must attach to the fish within 48 hours of hatching or they will die.
 Once they attach themselves to fish, they dig into the skin and feed on the fish’s tissue.

 There are a couple of widely used methods to treat ich.
 The first one requires the koi owner to increase the salt concentration of the pond or quarantine tank to about 0.5% over a period of days.
-At the same time increase the temperature of the water gradually to the high 70’s F while increasing aeration.
+At the same time increase the temperature of the water gradually to the mid 80’s F while increasing aeration.

 Tail rot and fin rot are really secondary to the original problem which could be stress or poor water quality that is causing your koi to be immuno-compromised in the first place.
 Once they are weakened then the already-present bacteria can move in a cause physical damage to your koi’s fins.

 One good start to treating this malady is by a 30 -50% water change of your pond.
 Using Mela-Fix is also a great option for dealing with the bacteria themselves and you can also add salt to your pond which will go to work on your bacteria and also lower stress levels for your koi.
 If you’d like you can also feed them MedFinn (just as with the cloudy eye treatment).